tfolkman/kids-rewards/README.md

 Now you should have:
 1. DynamoDB Local (database) running in a Docker container.
-2. Your backend API running via `sam local start-api`.
+2. Your backend API running via `sam local start-api` (inside a Docker container).
 3. Your frontend React app running via `npm start`.

 You can open `http://localhost:3001` in your browser and start using the app!